 Our Name Change & Why

-We decided to make this change because we have grown dramatically and are so different from the tiny organization started in Miami in 1947 by parents of children with cerebral palsy who needed services because little existed in our community at that time.
-We are very proud of our UCP history but the UCP name had caused confusion regarding who we serve and often prevented those who could benefit from our services and supports from contacting us.
+We decided to make this change because we have grown dramatically and are so different from the small organization started in Miami in 1947 by parents of children with cerebral palsy who needed services because little existed in our community at that time.
+We are very proud of our long history and affiliation with the national UCP organization but the UCP name had caused confusion regarding who we serve and often prevented those who could benefit from our services and supports from contacting us.

 For many years we served children and adults with a wide range of needs and abilities including physical, intellectual and neurological disabilities as well as developmental delays and developmental disabilities.
 In addition to cerebral palsy, we serve people with Down syndrome, autism spectrum disorder, spina bifida, Prader-Willi syndrome, epilepsy, traumatic brain injury (TBI), and those who are technology dependent or medically fragile, as well as typically developing children and adolescents.
 We have also tried to connect families with the services of a medical malpractice lawyer in Florida to investigate if the cerebral palsy suffered by their child was the result of something that could have been avoided if a proper duty of care had been adhered to.